 \section{Introduction}

-Galaxy-scale strong gravitational lenses, which can provide very tight constraints on the projected mass of the lens galaxies, are not only available probes to study the structures, the formation and evolution of galaxies (e.g., \cite{2006ApJ...649..599K, 2010ApJ...724..511A, 2013ApJ...777...98S}, \cite{2012ApJ...757...82B}), but also a crucial technique to study cosmology, for example \citep{2013ApJ...766...70S}.
-Additionally, gravitational lenses could act as natural telescopes and give us magnified views of the background objects, which could help us to study the celestial body in the distant universe(e.g., \cite{2008Natur.456..927I, 2009MNRAS.400.1121S, 2015ApJ...812..114T}.
+Galaxy-scale strong gravitational lens, which can provide very tight constraints on the projected mass of the lens galaxies, is not only an available probe to study the structures, formation and evolution of galaxies \citep[e.g.][]{2006ApJ...649..599K, 2010ApJ...724..511A, 2013ApJ...777...98S, 2012ApJ...757...82B}, but also a crucial technique to study cosmology \citep{2013ApJ...766...70S}.
+Additionally, gravitational lenses could act as natural telescopes and give us magnified views of the background objects, which could help us to study the celestial bodies in the distant universe \citep[e.g.][]{2008Natur.456..927I, 2009MNRAS.400.1121S, 2015ApJ...812..114T}.